scipy-conference/scipy_proceedings/papers/luke_campagnola-vispy/vispy.rst

    One image viewed using four different coordinate transformations.
 VisPy supports linear transformations such as scaling, translation, and matrix multiplication (bottom left) as well as nonlinear transformations such as logarithmic (top left) and polar (top right).
 Custom transform classes are also easy to construct (bottom right).

 The following example summarizes the code that produces the logarithmically-scaled image in Figure XX.
 It combines a scale/translation, followed by log base 2 along the y axis, followed by a second scale/translation to set the final position on screen.
-The resulting chained transformation maps from image coordinates (origin in upper left, 1 unit = 1 image pixel) to window coordinates (origin in upper left, 1 unit = 1 window pixel):
+The resulting chained transformation maps from the image's pixel coordinates to the window's pixel coordinates:

 .. code-block:: python